 Many ecology writers have called our present time the time of The Great Turning, because it is the great work of our moment to invent a civilization that is much friendlier to the Web of Life than our present one.
 Current evidence strongly, overwhelmingly, indicates that humanity is killing its own global life-support system.
-The circle of scholars founding this alternative university see cultivating a deeper understanding of our interwovenness, both with one another and with the Web of Life, as the greatest and most pressing intellectual task of our time, certainly on the same level as understanding DNA or quantum physics.
+The circle of scholars participating in this Internet library see cultivating a deeper understanding of our interwovenness, both with one another and with the Web of Life, as the greatest and most pressing intellectual task of our time, certainly on the same level as understanding DNA or quantum physics.
 Our special vocation in relation to the tasks of the Great Turning is the facilitation of thoughtful, empowering, productive and enduring conversations and friendships among those who take up the work of protecting the Web of Life.
 (See our Teams-of-Two article.)

 Running parallel to the ecological crises of our time is the drift toward a permanent state of highly-technologized war / culture of violence / armaments addiction, conditions that are physically, emotionally and economically unsustainable (and probably uncontainable, as well).
 If we don’t want the whole world (including our own neighborhoods) to look like the bombed-out cities of today’s war zones, we need to create a new vision of human cooperation, care and reconciliation, and try to mend at least some of the damage we have already done.
 The idea of helping to evolve a sustainable and compassionate civilization is wildly ambitious, but then it is difficult to see how we will solve our giant problems without learning new skills and thinking some giant thoughts.